 One left a string of victims in the murky streets of Victorian Whitechapel, the other operated a sadistic house of horrors thousands of miles away in the United States.
 But couldJack the Ripper andHH Holmes have actually been the same person?
 Jeff Mudgett, a direct descendant of Holmes, has teamed up with ex-CIA operative Amaryllis Fox to make the connection.
 Here’s the most compelling evidence on both sides of the debate.

-Argument A: They were the same person
+Theory 1: They were the same person

 An initial overview of the facts would suggest we’re dealing with radically different individuals – and not just because of the vast geographical divide between their respective killing zones.
 There’s the basic MO to consider.
 Jack the Ripper claimed most of his victims out on the streets, audaciously attacking women where he could easily have been caught in the act.
 HH Holmes, by contrast, preferred to work in private, even going so far as to build a purpose-built “Murder Castle” where he rigged rooms to isolate and secure his victims.
-Creeping about in public with a knife in hand just wasn’t his style.
+Creeping about in public with a knife in hand just wasn’t his style